 For information and advice on health matters while travelling abroad, the Department of Health leaflet 'Health Advice for Travellers' is available from Post Offices in the UK or local Health Board in Ireland.
 Alternatively visit www.ehic.org.uk or www.ehic.ie.
 We also recommend that you visit www.gov.uk/fco.
 You are advised to take out your own health insurance, as cover under national schemes is not always comprehensive.
 It is mandatory that you have all necessary documents, including valid passports and/or visas, to enter the countries which you intend to visit and for re-entry into the UK or Ireland.
 Please remember UK Nationals and Irish citizens require a valid full passport but do not require visas for travel to France or Spain.
 If you do not have valid documents you will not be able to board.
 The carrier is liable to a fine, and other costs, if you try to travel without the correct documentation.
 We reserve the right to recover any such costs from the passenger.
 It is the passenger's responsibility to be aware of their own individual travel requirements.
 Non-EU passengers are responsible for ensuring that they have correct documentation.
 Please refer to the relevant Embassy.

 Price revisions may be made to allow for variation in transportation costs, including the cost of fuel, dues, taxes or fees chargeable for services such as landing taxes, embarkation or disembarkation fees at ports, or the exchange rates applied to the package.
-If this means paying in excess of 10% more for your holiday, you may cancel within 14 days of being notified of the increase and obtain a full refund, excluding any relevant insurance premium.
-We will always absorb an amount equivalent to 2% of the holiday price, excluding insurance premiums and amendment charges before passing price increases on to you.
+If this means paying in excess of 10% more for your holiday, you may cancel within 14 days of being notified of the increase and obtain a full refund.
+We will always absorb an amount equivalent to 2% of the holiday price, excluding amendment charges before passing price increases on to you.
 We reserve the right to make a surcharge after the date of booking and before outward travel date if there is an increase in taxes, fees or charges (e.g. government action, fuel charges etc).
 No surcharges will be made within 30 days of outward travel date.
 You will be given the opportunity to accept the surcharge or cancel without liability.

-If you can find an identical holiday at a lower price within 28 days of booking with Brittany Ferries, we guarantee to match it.
-Travel and accommodation must be offered (and be available) as an inclusive package by the Tour Operator.
-The price match is based on published brochure prices and excludes group discounts, insurance, special offers, loyalty bonuses and travel agent discounts.
+If you find an identical holiday at a lower price within 28 days of booking with Brittany Ferries, we guarantee to match it.
+The price match excludes insurance, special offers, loyalty bonuses, group and travel agent discounts.